 Harriett struggled in marriage relationships.
 After arriving in Salt Lake, Harriett and Daniel obtained a divorce.
-In late 1847 or early 1848, Harriett married or had a relationship with a Battalion veteran named John Binley.
-John was allowed to leave as a Kearny escort and joined a company headed to Salt Lake, arriving in October of 1847.
+In late 1847 or early 1848, Harriett married a Battalion veteran named John Binley who had been allowed to leave as a Kearny escort and joined a company headed to Salt Lake, arriving in October of 1847.
 Harriett gave birth to their child in November of 1848.
-Separating or obtaining a divorce and moving to California with her family, Harriett married another Battalion veteran, Hamilton Swarthout, in 1850, giving birth to five children.
+Separating and moving to California with her family, Harriett married another Battalion veteran, Hamilton Swarthout, in 1850, giving birth to five children.
 That marriage ended with a divorce.
 Her last marriage to John DeWitt in 1879 in San Bernardino also ended in a divorce.
 Harriett was 91 years old when she died in Bakersfield, California.